 Given the overwhelming benefits of regular exercise for overall health and sleep quality, our primary recommendation is to ensure you are physically active consistently.
 If the evening is the only realistic time for you to exercise due to work or life commitments, then by all means, exercise in the evening!
 However, try to get your workout in as soon as possible after work to give yourself a few hours before sleep time.
 Physical exercise has enormous benefits to other parts of your health, including your cardiovascular health and respiratory health, and it would be a pity to avoid physical exercise because you are fearful that it would impact your sleep quality.

-If your schedule means you're exercising in the evening, consider these strategies to support your sleep:
+In other words, if your schedule means you're exercising in the evening, consider these strategies to support your sleep:

 If your work is primarily during the night, working out before your night shift can be very beneficial.
 You should consider these aspects: